-In addition, the 2019 Comprehensive Nuclear Emergency Response Exercise, which was held from November 8 to 10, 2019, was based on the scenario of a complex disaster involving a combination of a natural disaster and a nuclear disaster.
-The exercise included decision making concerning the evacuation of residents according to the development of the situation as well as field drills.
+In addition, the 2018 Comprehensive Nuclear Emergency Response Exercise, which was held on August 25 and 26, 2018, was based on the scenario of a complex disaster involving a combination of a natural disaster and a nuclear disaster.
+The exercise included decision making concerning the evacuation of residents according to the development of the situation as well as field drills (see Section 4).